Palm Springs Modern Tours

 Picture

-Richard Neutra's meticulously restored Kaufmann house (left) is widely considered to be one of the finest works of residential architecture in North America (along with Frank Lloyd Wright's "Falling Water," which was commissioned by the same family.)
+Richard Neutra's meticulously restored Kaufmann house (left) is widely considered to be one of the finest works of residential architecture in North America (along with Frank Lloyd Wright's "Fallingwater," commissioned by the same family.)

 Las Palmas and Vista Las Palmas Neighborhoods